zattoo/cactus/README.md

 GitHub Action to create releases.
 It will create two pull requests.

+## Release Strategies

+This action supports two release strategies.

+In the first one, all development already happens under the version that will be released.
+So, for example, if we wanted to release a version `3.2289.0` in two weeks time, then `package.json`, `package-lock.json` and `CHANGELOG.md` will already have `3.2289.0` specified.

+In the second one, all development happens under the version that was released last.
+The current version to release is added when cutting.

 ## Pull Request into main

 The first one goes into the default main development branch updating the versions in `/package-lock.json`, `/projects/{$project}/package.json` and `/projects/{$project}/CHANGELOG.md`.